-27. Specialization Course: Economics
+28. Specialization Course: Economics

-Course Konstantīns Beņkovskis, Associate Professor

-Director konstantins.benkovskis@sseriga.edu

-Department Economics

-Lecturer(s) Konstantīns Beņkovskis, Associate Professor

-konstantins.benkovskis@

-ECTS Credit 5 National CP/ 7,5 EC CTS CP; specialisation co ourse

-Points 0 1 W/ 11 1/0W/ '

-Student Workload (SWL / T

-red SWL Unstructured SWL

-Lectures (count and Seminars (count and Estimated time of self-

-length in academic length in academic studies (in hours)

-hours- 45 min.) hours- 45 min.))
-4501

-12 x 3 hours 5 x 3 hours 150 hours

-Course • inderstanding past and current events,

-Prerequisites 1 1 is economic theory backed up by some

-1 - economic modelling.
-This means

-, , nics and Year1 Macroeconomics.
-The

-1 t be wise to review the topic on

-The state of the s 1 pasic math concepts from Year 1

-additional reading mater trics is required to understand some

-Research skills Ü mal economic modelling, and requires

-needed and some abstract thinking carcii skiiis bascu oii ioi mar economic modelling, and requires

-developed some abstract unitking

-IT-skills Some R skills from Ecor nometrics (Year 2) and Si tatistics (Year 1) would be required for

-needed the Assignment iometrico (1 car 2) ana o autorico (Tear I) would be required for

-Related U matics (Year 1).
-Microec onomics (Year 1), Macroeconomics

-Courses enational Finance (Year 2),

-Econometrics (Year 2) , , , , , , , , , , , , , , , , , , , , ,,,

-Students Year 3 and exchange students, as well as debtors from previous study years

-eligible

-Introduction This course covers vario us topics in Internationa l Macroeconomics.
-Since all students

-(Course come from small countri ies, it is essential to focus se on the issues of open economy and

-objectives) - ts will have a deeper understanding of

-current account and excl 0

-- e model to understand why countries

-cits and surpluses, and w then current account deficits are

-sustainable.

-to money supply and demand, to

-1 - macroeconomics - exchange rate.

-rate volatility, discuss the law of one

-exchange rate.
-Afterwards, the

-vill be linked to study the effect of

-count and exchange rates.

-d the role of central banks in more

-details.
-Students will study various tools of monetary policy (of course, including recent unconventional instruments), discuss goals and targets of monetary policy, list the main

-unconvenuonai instrume tilis), discuss goals and ta argets of monetary policy, list the main
+Course Konstantīns Beņkovskis, Associate Professor Director konstantins.benkovskis@sseriga.edu Department Economics Lecturer(s) Konstantīns Beņkovskis, Associate Professor konstantins.benkovskis@sseriga.edu ECTS Credit 5 National CP/ 7,5 EC CTS CP; specialisation c ourse Points . , · 1 Student Workload (SWI ): Structu red SWL Unstructured SWL Lectures (count and Seminars (count and Estimated time of self- length in academic length in academic studies (in hours) hours- 45 min.) hours- 45 min.))
+12×3 hours $5 \times 3 \text{ hours}$ 150 hours Course Although the course is r notivated by the aim of r inderstanding past and current events Prerequisites the principal means by x which this will be realized is economic theory backed up by some Trerequisites empirical evidence Thu is we shall rely on formal economic modelling.
+This means extensively using tools f rom Year 1 Microeconor nics and Year1 Macroeconomics.
+The level of mathematics is t rather simple But it migh t be wise to review the topic on derivatives constrained optimization and other h asic math concepts from Year 1 Mathematics, Also, prio r knowledge of econome trics is required to understand some additional reading mater rials better Research skills This course develops re search skills based on for mal economic modelling, and requires needed and some abstract thinking developed IT-skills Some R skills from Econometrics (Year 2) and Statistics (Year 1) would be required for needed the Assignment Related Previous courses: Mathematics (Year 1), Microeconomics (Year 1), Macroeconomics Courses (Year 1), International Economics (Year 2), International Finance (Year 2), Econometrics (Year 2) Students Year 3 and exchange students, as well as debtors from previous study years eligible , 1 55 Introduction This course covers vario ous topics in Internationa l Macroeconomics.
+Since all students (Course come from small countr ries, it is essential to focus se on the issues of open economy and objectives) interaction with other countries.
+Namely, students will have a deeper understanding of current account and exchange rate determinants.
+At first, the course covers the intertemporal trade model to understand why countries run current account def icits and surpluses, and w when current account deficits are sustainable.
+The course will also use different theories related to money supply and demand, to explain the most import ant price in international macroeconomics - exchange rate.
+Students will understand d the causes of exchange rate volatility, discuss the law of one price and its failure and study the concept of real exchange rate.
+Afterwards, the exchange rate and the re eal side of the economy w vill be linked to study the effect of monetary and fiscal poli cy on output, current acc count and exchange rates.
+The final big topic will o cover monetary policy and d the role of central banks in more details.
+Students will stu idy various tools of mone tary policy (of course, including recent unconventional instrum ents), discuss goals and t argets of monetary policy, list the main